Last updated:14 September 2023

 What causes coastal erosion?

-Coastal erosion is typically driven by the action of waves and currents, but also by mass wasting processes on slopes, and subsidence (particularly on muddy coasts).
+Coastal erosion is typically driven by the action of waves and currents, but can also result from mass wasting processes on slopes, and land subsidence.
 Significant episodes of coastal erosion are often associated with extreme weather events (coastal storms, surge and flooding) but also from tsunami, both because the waves and currents tend to have greater intensity and because the associated storm surge or tsunami inundation can allow waves and currents to attack landforms which are normally out of their reach.
 On coastal headlands, such processes can lead to undercutting of cliffs and steep slopes and contribute to mass wasting.
 In addition, heavy rainfall can enhance the saturation of soils, with high saturation leading to a reduction in the soil's shear strength, and a corresponding increase in the chance of slope failure (landslides).

 Coastal erosion is a natural process which occurs whenever the transport of material away from the shoreline is not balanced by new material being deposited onto the shoreline.
 Many coastal landforms naturally undergo quasi-periodic cycles of erosion and accretion on time-scales of days to years.
 This is especially evident on sandy landforms such as beaches, dunes, and intermittently closed and open lagoon entrances.
 However, human activities can also strongly influence the propensity of landforms to erode.
 For example, the construction of coastal structures (such as breakwaters, groynes and seawalls) can lead to changes in coastal sediment transport pathways, resulting in erosion in some areas and accretion in others.
 The removal of sediments from the coastal system (e.g., by dredging or sand mining), or a reduction in the supply of sediments (e.g., by the regulation of rivers) can also be associated with unintended erosion.
 At larger scales, natural and human-induced climate change can modulate the likelihood and rate of coastal erosion.